zng-ui/zng/crates/cargo-zng/README.md

 Usage: cargo zng <COMMAND>

 Commands:
   fmt    Format code and macros
-  new   New project from a Zng template repository l10n  Localization text scraper res   Build resources help  Print this message or the help of the given subcommand(s)
+  new    New project from a Zng template repository l10n   Localization text scraper res    Build resources trace  Run an app with trace recording enabled help   Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help